Floorp-Projects/Floorp/intl/docs/locale.rst

 For example, a Firefox extension may come with its own list of available locales, which may have locales that Firefox doesn't.

-In that case, negotiation between user requested locales and the addon's list may result in a selection of locales superseding that of Firefox itself.
+In that case, negotiation between user requested locales and the add-on's list may result in a selection of locales superseding that of Firefox itself.